Swan Private Insight Update #21

 Moral of the story: when investing in Bitcoin, historically, the earlier an investor gets their capital in, the better.

-The results above tell us that historically an investor who decided to do lump-sum investing experienced a greater return on investment than one who dollar-cost averaged.
+The results above tell us that historically an investor who decided to do lump-sum investing experienced a greater return on investment than one who had a recurring buy plan setup.

 The question is: why?